PHIXE AI Assurance Send details

 Prompts and tool descriptions

 Prompts and tool descriptions are part of the model’s instruction surface.
 A malicious, stale, or compromised server can smuggle instructions into metadata.
 Treat descriptions as untrusted text that helps the model choose a tool, not as authority.
+A tool description is prompt surface — the same trust-boundary failure covered in the AI agent security guide and prompt injection testing.

 1. Capability inventory